LobnaEssmat/LobnaEssmat/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-I graduated as Software Engineer in 2020 from Ain Shams University.
-I graduated as Specialist Data Scientist from OTTAWA University •	Masters (M.Sc.)
+I graduated as Software Engineer in 2020 from Ain Shams University. then graduated as Specialist Data Scientist from OTTAWA University •	Masters (M.Sc.)
 Degree in Electrical and Computer Engineering in 05-2022 from OTTAWA UNIVERSITY belive in "Work hard, have fun, make history" ~ Jeff Bezos, Amazon founder. interested in Data science , ML and DL and how to appear them in a useful applications specifically in Mobile Apps to make life more easier and helpful.